 What canton will I be allocated to and how will I be informed?

 Asylum seekers and persons in the ‘S’ procedure are allocated to cantons according to a distribution ratio.
 Each canton will receive a number of persons with protection status ‘S’ in proportion to its population.
-On the day you register at one of the six federal asylum centres, SEM will decide which canton you are allocated to, based on the distribution ratio, and tell you in person.
-You will receive written notification of your ‘S’ decision either directly at the centre or later by post.
+On the day you register at the federal asylum centre, SEM will decide which canton you are allocated to, based on the distribution ratio, and tell you in person.
+You will receive written notification of your ‘S’ decision directly by post.

 Do I have a say in the cantonal allocation?